 Church Christmas banquets can be a time of feasting and fellowship for the attendees and a nightmare before Christmas for the organizers.
-Planning a theme, food ideas and a program can be overwhelming at a time of the year when everything is overwhelming.
+Deciding how to plan a church Christmas party - picking a theme, food ideas and a program - can be overwhelming at a time of the year when stress levels are already high.
 Smart organizers can translate simple ideas into festive evenings by starting early, involving other people, and remembering that we celebrate the birth of the Christ child, who came to bring peace.

 The Best Dish Banquet

 For a formal church Christmas banquet, invite members of the congregation to host a table.
 They provide place settings using their best china, crystal and silver and centerpieces made from their Christmas decoration collection.
 For example, an angel collection might be the centerpiece on a sky blue table cloth scattered with silver star-shaped confetti.
 Offer traditional Christmas ham, turkey or roast beef and plum pudding.
 Have a youth group serve, and encourage "tipping" as a fundraiser for them.
 Invite the host to have table mates tell their family Christmas traditions.
 During dessert, hosts tell one family's tradition to the larger group.

 Plan a Nativity banquet as an inexpensive way to involve participants, generate ideas for Christmas dinner decorations, and bring structure to the evening:

 - Decorate the fellowship hall like a stable, with hay bales, fences, sheep, ox and donkey wood cutouts.
 Create a manger tableau with a wood manger with a baby Jesus doll and large star hanging from the ceiling made of wood or cardboard, painted silver.

 - Include food tie-ins such as shepherd's pie, farmer's cheeses, homemade breads and dried fruits brought by families as a gift to the Christ child.